peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/README.md

 ## Pipeline comparison
-** Compare the two models and their performance. **
+** Compare the two models and their performance. ** Performances (accuracy) obtained:
+  - HyperDrive: 0.9072837632776934
+  - AutoML: 0.9190440060698029

+AutoML model performs slightly better than HyperDrive one.

+Although both the approaches used the same preprocessing steps (clean_data() function), Hyperdrive train the model specified in the *train.py* script, the logistic regression, and tune the hyperparameters thanks to HyperDriveConfig class.
+On the other hand, AutoML has the ability to train many algorithms in an easy way, and in this case used *voting ensemble* to combine predictions of different models in order to improve the performances

+Anyway, AutoML pipeline took longer to complete than HyperDrive one, as shown below:

 ## Future work
 ** What are some areas of improvement for future experiments?
 Why might these improvements improve the model?**